FlummeryFlummeries/FlummeryFlummeries/README.md

 ### Description

-A ASP.Net MVC wep app for showing a selection of Flummery Flummeries for sale.
+A ASP.Net MVC wep app for showing a selection of Flummery Flummeries, i.e. flummery dessert with a flummery compliment, for sale.

 Employs ASP.Net Core Identity and Authentication to allow users to create users, log in, and for certain functionalities to be locked down for admins.
+Captures a user's supplied Full Name as a claim on registration to display to them in the navbar.

 Front-end is dynamically rendered using Razor Pages and Bootstrap with an MVVM-type relationship.